-int PyMethod_Check (PyObject o) Return true if o is a method object (has type PyMethod_Type).
+int PyMethod_Check (PyObject o)

+Return true if o is a method object (has type PyMethod_Type).
 The parameter must not be NULL.

-PyObject PyMethod_New (PyObject func, PyObject self, PyObject class)
+PyObject PyMethod_New (PyObject func, PyObject self)

-Return a new method object, with func being any callable object; this is the function that will be called when the method is called.
-If this method should be bound to an instance, self should be the instance and class should be the class of self, otherwise self should be NULL and class should be the class which provides the unbound method.
+Return a new method object, with func being any callable object and self the instance the method should be bound. func is is the function that will be called when the method is called. self must not be NULL.

-PyObject PyMethod_Class(PyObject meth)
+PyObject PyMethod_Function (PyObject meth)